 Chief Officer for Diversity and Inclusion

 Search advocates participate throughout the search and selection process from position description to the end of the search process.

 At every stage, their role is to advocate for the search process itself and to assist committees in efforts to avoid unconscious, unintentional biases.
-Search advocates actively promote diversity and affirmative action principles by sharing information, recommending inclusive/affirmative strategies, supporting full committee and stakeholder participation, and consulting with the OIDE as needed.
+Search advocates actively promote diversity and affirmative action principles by sharing information, recommending inclusive/affirmative strategies, supporting full committee and stakeholder participation, and consulting with the Office of Diversity and Inclusion as needed.

 In collaboration with search chairs, search committees, and school deans or hiring managers, they affirm Stockton’s high standard of excellence and inclusive search/selection practices.

 Stockton University embraces a collection of shared values, the essence of our standards for excellence.
 These values support our mission and guide our practices and behavioral expectations.
 We adhere to the values of:

 - Excellence in Teaching and Dedication to Learning